This post may include affiliate links; see our disclosure policy.

 • Any other orange liqueur

-The Japanese Slipper is constructed more similarly to classic cocktails of the past than a 1980s drink!
+The Japanese Slipper is actually constructed more similarly to classic cocktails of the past than a 1980s drink.
 The Cointreau and lemon harken back to sour cocktails of the 1920s.
-And there are a few great drinks with that bright green liqueur, Midori, too!
 Here are a few related drinks to try if you love this one:

 • Tokyo TeaThis easy sipper is like Long Island Iced Tea…but with Midori!
 And even tastier.